sanjivch/DataScience/Notes/Generalized Linear Models.md

 2.  **Homoscedasticity**: The variance of residual is the same for any value of $X$.
 	(*homo + scedastic* -> meaning the same variance of residuals across the regression line)
 	<u>How to check</u>: *Scatter plots*
-3.   **Independence**: Observations are independent of each other a.k.a not auto-correlation.
+3.   **Independence**: Observations are independent of each other a.k.a not auto-correlated.
  	<u>How to check</u>: *Scatter plots*
 4.   **Normality**: For any fixed value of $X$, $Y$ is [[Distributions#Gaussian Distribution|normally distributed]]
 	<u>How to check</u>: *Histogram or a Q-Q-Plot*